 Sometimes we need to take to the skies.

-And when we travel by air, it is hard to think about leaving our canine friends behind.
+And when we travel by air, it is hard to think about leaving our canine friends behind when we can take them with us.

 If you have a flight coming up and are considering bringing your dog, there are a few things you should know.
 And with a little preparation, your dog will be ready to enjoy her flight!